 Section 5.16 Election of System of Operation Binding.

 The election made in the application for a private club permit to operate said private club under either the “locker system” or the “pool or revolving fund system” of operation shall be binding upon said club for the life of the permit.

 Section 5.17 Private Club to Operate for Non-Profit Purpose or Objective Described in Application.

 No private club shall operate for any purpose or objective other than the non-profit purpose or objective described in said club’s permit application.

 Section 5.17.1 Satellite Location for Private Clubs in Hotel Buildings.

 In any case where an on premises consumption private club permit has been issued to an organization which owns or leases space within a hotel building, the private club organization may elect to have, subject to approval by the Director, an additional location or locations which must be located on contiguous property owned or controlled by the same hotel entity from which the private club leases its space.
 When such application is made it shall be on forms provided by this Agency.
-An additional permit fee of five hundred dollars ($500.00) per year shall be procured from the organization seeking such satellite location per hotel as set forth above.
+An additional permit fee of one thousand five hundred dollars ($1,500.00) per year shall be procured from the organization seeking such satellite location per hotel as set forth above.
 (Amended 8-20-97)

 Section 5.17.2 Private Club Restaurant Operations.

 Those private clubs which are held out to this agency as food service establishments must maintain food service operations on the permitted premises that meet the requirements for restaurants as defined in Section 4.6 of these regulations.
 Further, kitchen facilities in those private clubs must remain open and serve food at all times alcoholic beverages are served on the permitted premises.
 (Amended 8-16-11)